svbatalov/ractive-component-baron/README.md

         ... scrollable content
       </Scroll>
       ```
-      All attributes are optional. `dir` may be one of `x` for horizontal scroll,
+      All attributes are optional.
+Use `disable='true'` when native scroll is preferable.
+      `dir` may be one of `'x'` for horizontal scroll,
-      `y` for vertical scroll (default) or `xy` for bidirectional scroll.
+      `'y'` for vertical scroll (default) or `'xy'` for bidirectional scroll.
-      `opts` allows to extend defaults Baron options, which are:
+      `opts` allows to extend default Baron options, which are:
       ```javascript
       defaultOpts = {
         scroller: '.scroller',